acoli-repo/AURIS/guidelines/draft/coreference.md

 In spreadsheet-based annotations, some of the values are automatically suggested in `REF_AUTO`.
 Please make sure to verify all of them.
 Automated pre-annotation generates the value `?OLD` for all candidate anaphors ("primary markables") and, optionally, `?NEW` for all other candidate referring expressions ("secondary markables").

-> **To be confirmed**: These values need to be manually replaced by the annotator.
-An annotation project that still contains `?OLD` or `?NEW` annotations will be considered incomplete and must not be further processed.
+> These values are useful for navigating in spreadsheets.
+They do not need to be manually corrected by the annotator.
+Instead, use the `REF` column to provide your own annotation.
+But also `?REF` can be automatically prepropulated, and any annotation project that still contains `?OLD` or `?NEW` annotations in the `REF` column will be considered incomplete and must not be further processed.

 1. `OLD`: A unit of discourse that can be interpreted based on the preceding context ("discourse-old").<sup>[2](lit.md#coref2)</sup>